szpak/gradle-pitest-plugin/README.md

 ## Versions

 Every gradle-pitest-plugin version by default uses a predefined PIT version.
-Usually this a the latest released version of PIT available at the time of releasing a plugin version.
+Usually this the latest released version of PIT available at the time of releasing a plugin version.
 It can be overridden by using `pitestVersion` parameter in a `pitest` configuration closure.